 It was noted that this would send delta QP in a rare case when it otherwise would not be sent: in a very large intra CU when all CBFs are zero.
 This has no effect on CTC, since CTC does not use delta QP.
 An experiment found no practical effect from this.

 See also JVET-O0643.

 It was commented that this approach seems simpler, at least from a spec text impact perspective, than the one proposed in JVET-O0643.

-Decision (bug fix): Adopt.
+Decision (bug fix): Adopt JVET-O0046.